-A representative from Broadridge Financial Solutions, Inc., which will act as our Inspector of Elections, is responsible for tabulating the votes for our 2007 Annual Shareholders' Meeting.
-The presence, in person or by proxy-vote, of the holders of at least a majority of shares of our common stock outstanding as of May 2, 2007, our record date, is necessary to have a quorum for our 2007 Annual Shareholders' Meeting.
-Abstentions and broker "non-votes," if any, will be counted as shares present and entitled to vote for purposes of determining a quorum for our 2007 Annual Shareholders' Meeting.
+A representative from Broadridge Financial Solutions, Inc., which will act as our Inspector of Elections, is responsible for tabulating the votes for our 2008 Annual Shareholders' Meeting.
+The presence, in person or by proxy-vote, of the holders of at least a majority of shares of our common stock outstanding as of May 6, 2008, our record date, is necessary to have a quorum for our 2008 Annual Shareholders' Meeting.
+Abstentions and broker "non-votes," if any, will be counted as shares present and entitled to vote for purposes of determining a quorum for our 2008 Annual Shareholders' Meeting.
 A broker "non-vote" occurs when brokers do not receive a properly executed proxy and, therefore, have not been given discretionary power to vote shares on behalf of the beneficial holders thereof.
-If a proxy-voting card is received by the broker or their solicitor and is signed by the shareholder but submitted without providing specific voting instructions, the shareholder's vote will automatically be counted as a vote "FOR ALL" Proposals 1 and 2.
+If a proxy-voting card is received by the broker or their solicitor and is signed by the shareholder but submitted without providing specific voting instructions, the shareholder's vote will automatically be counted as a vote "FOR" Proposals 1 and 2.

-For Proposal 1 - Assuming a quorum is obtained, our Class II Directors will be elected by a plurality of the votes cast by shareholders present, in person or by proxy, at our 2007 Annual Shareholders' Meeting and entitled to vote.
-This means that the 3 nominees receiving the highest number of affirmative votes at our 2007 Annual Shareholders' Meeting will be elected as our 3 Class II Directors.
-Votes marked "FOR ALL" will be counted in favor of all nominees and votes marked "WITHHOLD ALL" will be counted as votes withheld from all nominees.
-In order to cast votes for only certain nominees, a shareholder must check the "FOR ALL EXCEPT" box and then write the names of the nominees from whom the shareholder wishes to withhold votes in the space provided.
-Votes marked "WITHHOLD ALL" from a nominee will have no effect on the vote since a plurality of the votes cast at our 2007 Annual Shareholders' Meeting is required for the election of each nominee.
+For Proposal 1-Assuming a quorum is obtained, our Class III Directors will be elected by a plurality of the votes cast by shareholders present, in person or by proxy, at our 2008 Annual Shareholders' Meeting and entitled to vote.
+This means that the 4 nominees receiving the highest number of affirmative votes at our 2008 Annual Shareholders' Meeting will be elected as our 4 Class III Directors.
+Votes marked "FOR ALL" Proposal 1 will be counted in favor of all nominees, except to the extent a shareholder specifies differently.
+Votes marked "WITHHOLD ALL" Proposal 1 will be counted against all nominees.
+To specify differently, a shareholder must check the "FOR ALL EXCEPT" box and then write the names of the nominees for whom the shareholder wishes to vote against.
+"WITHHOLD ALL" votes from a nominee has no effect on the vote since a plurality of the votes cast at our 2008 Annual Shareholders' Meeting is required for the election of each nominee.
 Shareholders may not abstain from voting with respect to the election of directors.
-Because the election of directors is a routine matter for which specific instructions from beneficial owners will not be required, "broker non-votes" will not arise in the context of Proposal 1.

 A shareholder cannot write-in the names of additional nominees when voting by proxy.
-However, at our 2007 Annual Shareholders' Meeting, shareholders of record will be allowed to write-in additional names of nominee(s) on the ballot.
-To write-in a nominee on the ballot, the shareholder will need to check the "WITHHOLD ALL" box for each of the nominees they do not wish to vote in favor of in the space provided.
+However, at our 2008 Annual Shareholders' Meeting, shareholders of record will be allowed to write-in additional names of nominee(s) on the ballot.
+To write-in a nominee on the ballot, the shareholder will need to check the

+"FOR ALL EXCEPT" box and identify each of the nominees for which they do not wish to vote in the space provided.
 The shareholder will then be allowed to write-in only as many nominees as the shareholder has withheld votes from.
-For example, if there are a total of 3 nominees listed on the ballot and the shareholder wishes to withhold their vote for 2 of the 3 nominees, the shareholder should list the names of the two nominees for whom the vote is withheld and write-in up to 2 additional names for nominees to our Board of Directors.
+For example, if there are a total of 4 nominees listed on the ballot and the shareholder wishes to withhold its vote for 2 of the 4 nominees, the shareholder should list the names of the two nominees for whom the vote is withheld and write-in up to 2 additional names for nominees to our Board of Directors.